GearHost/Docs/docs/applicationhost-config-advanced-configuration.md

-# Advanced configuration through ApplicationHost.config
+# Advanced Configuration Through ApplicationHost.config
 The App Service platform provides flexibility and control for web app configuration.
 Although the standard IIS ApplicationHost.config configuration file is not available for direct editing in App Service, the platform supports a declarative ApplicationHost.config transform model based on XML Document Transformation (XDT).

 To leverage this transform functionality, you create an ApplicationHost.xdt file with XDT content and place under the web app root.
 You may need to restart the Web App for changes to take effect.